 Perfectionist Can Be Subject To Anxiety And Procrastination Which Can Result in Paralysis

 Most people think of a perfectionist as a good thing.
 After all, who doesn’t want to be perfect and create perfect work.
 Yet, I think you can already see the trap this creates.
 It can be hard to live up to such high expectations and trying to do so can cause a lot of anxiety.
 Incredible goals can cause procrastination because of fear of failure.
 This perfectionism paralysis is best avoided by setting realistic expectations.
+There are three ways you can work to overcoming perfectionism.

 The following excerpt is reprinted with permission form “Woman UP!
 Overcome the 7 Deadly Sins that Sabotage Your Success” from the chapter called “Deadly Sin #3: Perfectionism Prison” and the section titled “Success Solutions”.

-3 Strategies for Embracing the “Imperfect”
+3 Strategies for Overcoming Perfectionism

 For my clients who find themselves locked inside the Perfectionism Prison, there are three main strategies I use to help them embrace their imperfections and escape their self- imposed imprisonment.
+Here is how to embrace the “imperfect”.

 1. Play “What If ”